 Proof of Barrier to Cohabitation

-Use our Document Checklist tool to generate a personalized list for your conjugal partner application.
+Use our Document Checklist tool to generate a detailed list for your conjugal partner application.

 How IRCC Officers Assess Conjugal Partner Applications